top of page

 The Fading Glow of Familiarity

 There she was, once my own cat, walking through rooms with eyes like emeralds.
-Years, though, turned that spark into a a mundane fact, her presence as comforting as an old sweater, and predictable as the morning sun.
+Years, though, turned that spark into a mundane fact, her presence as comforting as an old sweater, and predictable as the morning sun.
 Now, belonging to my mother, her visits are but reminders of a past, and I confess, sometimes I forget her entirely.
 Time, it seems, plays cruel tricks with habit.
-Such problematic is time that it can lead to a logical fallacy of its own.
+Such a problem is time that it can lead to a logical fallacy of its own.

 Food and drink, those fleeting pleasures, suffer the same fate when we prioritize appetite over hunger.
 Indulgences once electrifying become mere fuel, as unremarkable contents of our fridge.
-Even fancy restaurants, for those who frequent them, can morph into glorified cafeterias – the thrill of a fresh plate just another tick on the daily to-do list.
+Even fancy restaurants, for those who frequent them, can morph into glorified cafeterias – the thrill of a fresh plate is just another tick on the daily to-do list.

-I, in my hermitage, possess but one ornament: a canvas picture with symbol of my personal philosophy, bought online.
+I, in my hermitage, possess but one ornament: a canvas picture with a symbol of my personal philosophy, bought online.
 Perhaps not the wisest purchase, but now it hangs there, a silent observer in the living room.
 I rarely glance its way, for its message holds no spark, no surge of emotion.
 My life would be unchanged were it not there.

 This, then, is the bittersweet melody of familiarity.
 It grants comfort, yes, but at the cost of dimming the vibrant feature of our human experience.
 Perhaps, then, the true challenge lies not in acquiring new trinkets (for that is the fruitlessness of financial materialism), but in rediscovering the "magic" that already surrounds us.